WINTER QUEENING

 Skin

-Elliott describes the color as crimson and pale red.
+Sources present partially conflicting color descriptions.
+Elliott records the skin as crimson and pale red.
 Bunyard describes the ground color as yellow, nearly covered with dull red stripes and flush.
+Veitch describes the fruit as bright golden.
+Veitch's note that this variety is "distinct from the ordinary kind" may indicate a particular strain or selection.

 Season